jakelever/jakelever.github.io/_pages/research.md

 ### [CIViCmine](http://bionlp.bcgsc.ca/civicmine/)

 CIViCmine aids curation of the CIViC database for known cancer biomarkers for diagnosis, prognosis, predisposition and drug resistance.
 This knowledge is invaluable for personalized cancer projects to help select treatments for individual patients.
 To assist in curation and to provide a high quality knowledge base in this area, cancer biomarkers have been mined from abstracts and full text papers.
 The resulting data can be viewed with the [associated web viewer](http://bionlp.bcgsc.ca/civicmine/).
-The work has been published in [Genome Medicine](https://doi.org/10.1186/s13073-019-0686-y) and a preprint paper is available at [bioRxiv](https://doi.org/10.1101/500686).
+The work has been published in [Genome Medicine](https://doi.org/10.1186/s13073-019-0686-y).

 ### [CancerMine](http://bionlp.bcgsc.ca/cancermine/)